It seemed as if nothing could stop my prolific raspberry bushes from running their marathon harvest. And then the worms came.

 Cover Your Plants

-You may be able to prevent the flies from landing by covering your plants with a very fine row cover before the fruit even begins to appear on your plants.
+You may be able to prevent the flies from landing by covering your plants with a very fine row cover before the fruit even begins to appear on your raspberry leaves.
 Be sure to close it off so that flies cannot get underneath it.
 This method, however, can sometimes pose problems with air circulation.

 If you don’t want to use row covers, you can also just use very fine netting.
 This will protect SWD from appearing and will also reduce the likelihood of further infestation once an initial sets in.
 You’ll have to open the netting at each harvest, which can give SWD temporary access to the berries, but this is unlikely.